 Official website: Visit the Burj Khalifa

 Time to allow: Since tickets are timed you don’t have to get there early but allow at least an hour.
+The downside of a timed ticket is that the weather may not be cooperating when you go, as I found out when a sandstorm kicked up during my visit.

 Who should go?
 Fans of tall buildings.